askalione/Structr/wiki/IO/IO.md

 # IO

-**Structr.IO** package is intended to help organize work with files.
+**Structr.IO** package contains number of helper classes which provide functionality to work with I/O infrastructure.

 ## Installation